-- In the short term (i.e., until the Imperial Valley phase shifting transformer is in-service), enabling the existing SDG&E 230 kV TL 23040 Otay Mesa-Tijuana SPS was recommended in the previous ISO 2014-2015 Transmission Plan53 to address the thermal overload on the SDG&E-CFE tie lines following the overlapping SDG&E 500 kV line outages because the CFE's Valle-Costa path cross-tripping SPS is not designed to activate for overloads of the tie lines and the tie lines can overload even when loading on the La Rosita-Tijuana 230 kV corridor is within limits.
-The voltage stability issue associated with the cross-tripping of the Otay Mesa-Tijuana or Imperial Valley-La Rosita 230 kV lines following the overlapping SDG&E 500 kV line outages is addressed by dispatching available generation in the San Diego and LA Basin areas after the initial contingency in accordance with existing operating procedures. - In the longer term, the approved Imperial Valley phase shifting transformer will be used in conjunction with available resources in the San Diego and LA Basin areas to mitigate the thermal overloads that trigger the CFE cross tripping scheme following the overlapping SDG&E 500 kV line outages.
+- In the short term (i.e., until the Imperial Valley phase shifting transformer is in-service), enabling the existing SDG&E 230 kV TL 23040 Otay Mesa-Tijuana SPS was recommended in the previous ISO 2014-2015 Transmission Plan54 to address the thermal overload on the SDG&E-CFE tie lines following the overlapping SDG&E 500 kV line outages because the CFE's Valle-Costa path cross-tripping SPS is not designed to activate for overloads of the tie lines and the tie lines can overload even when loading on the La Rosita-Tijuana 230 kV corridor is within limits.
+The voltage stability issue associated with the cross-tripping SDG&E 500 kV lines following the overlapping SDG&E 500 kV lines available generation in the San Diego and LA Basin areas after the initial contingency in accordance with existing operating procedures. - In the longer term, the approved Imperial Valley phase shifting transformer will be used in conjunction with available resources in the San Diego and LA Basin areas to mitigate the thermal overloads that trigger the CFE cross tripping scheme following the overlapping SDG&E 500 kV line outages.
 Mitigating the thermal overloads that trigger the CFE cross tripping scheme addressed the voltage stability concern.
 In the 2025 summer peak case in which OTC generators were removed from service, available preferred resources and energy storage were used in addition to available conventional generation to address the overloading and voltage stability concern.

-53 Section 2.9 (San Diego area assessment)
+54 Section 2.9 (San Diego area assessment)